spicywebau/craft-embedded-assets/README.md

 in this list will automatically include all subdomains, directories and protocols, so they do not (and should not) be specified.

+It's important to emphasise that this whitelist does not apply to links added through the modal window (all links are welcome here).
+This means that you only need to consider URL's in the `html` parameter.
+Keep in mind some providers will use different or multiple domains here - for example, YouTube may embed videos with the `youtube-nocookie.com` domain.

 The plugin comes with this default whitelist, which should be enough for the majority of uses:

 - 23hq.com